Select this if you are purchasing this course to take yourself. It will automatically be assigned to you.

 OSHA 29 CFR 1910.1200 (h)(1) states:

-Employers shall provide employees with effective information and training on hazardous chemicals in their work area at the time of their initial assignment, and whenever a new chemical hazard the employees have not previously been trained about is introduced into their work area.
+Employers shall provide employees with effective information and training on hazardous chemicals in their work area at the time of their initial assignment, and whenever a new chemical hazard the employees have not previously been trained on is introduced into their work area.

 Other related Compliance Training Online® courses (see our complete list of courses) include: